-Greenwich Village offers the hopeless romantics among us a beautiful variety of date ideas sure to create memories that will last a lifetime.
-As you begin to plan your special Valentine’s Day date, keep these date ideas in mind and join us in Greenwich Village.
+Greenwich Village offers hopeless romantics among us a beautiful variety of date ideas sure to create memories that will last a lifetime.
+Greenwich Village on Valentine’s Day is an ideal place to make memories.
+Here’s a guide to start your planning.

 Can’t choose just one Valentine this year?
 Private 90-minute tours for 8 (or more) are available at Li-Lac’s Chocolate Factory located in Brooklyn.
 Learn the craft of artisan chocolate and try your hand at making your own mouthwatering creation.
 Each participant will take home their own box of freshly-made gourmet chocolate.